Best poems of all time: 12 of the most evocative and entrancing poems ever written

 'I wandered lonely as a cloud' by William Wordsworth

 Inspired by a walk that Wordsworth took around Glencoyne Bay in the Lake District with his sister Dorothy, Wordsworth’s 1804 poem, otherwise known as ‘Daffodils’, is famous for its simple yet evocative imagery and its celebration of nature.
-It's one of the best-loved and most famous poems of Wordsworth's or any era.
+It's one of the best-loved and most famous poems of Wordsworth's or indeed any era.

 Though seen as a classic of English Romantic poetry - and a staple of the English Literature GSCE syllabus - it has received surprisingly few musical settings, a rare example being a song by the 20th century English composer, conductor and organist Eric Thiman.